couchbaselabs/hands_on_n1ql_v4/content/slide-168.md

 <pre id="example">
 select *
   from system:completed_requests
-   where PhaseCounts.`IndexScan` is not missing
+   where phaseCounts.`indexScan` is not missing
-     and PhaseCounts.`Fetch`/ResultCount> 10
+     and phaseCounts.`fetch`/resultCount> 10
 </pre>